 New Gold Lantana

 Blackfoot daisies are a test native plant with small white flowers and bright yellow centers.
 These flowers do not grow more than a foot tall, and it is a perfect flowerbed plant that can add some color and variety to your garden.
-They are also relatively inexpensive and easy to find in the Fort Worth area.
+They are also relatively inexpensive and easy to find in the Dallas and Fort Worth area.